awsdocs/aws-codedeploy-user-guide/doc_source/data-protection.md

 ## Encryption at rest<a name="encryption-at-rest"></a>

 Customer code is not stored in CodeDeploy\.
 As a deployment service, CodeDeploy is dispatching commands to the CodeDeploy agent running on EC2 instances or on\-premises servers\.
 The CodeDeploy agent then executes the commands using TLS\.
-Service model data for deployments, deployment configuration, deployment groups, applications, and application revisions are stored in Amazon DynamoDB and encrypted at rest using an AWS owned CMK, owned and managed by CodeDeploy\.
-For more information, see [AWS owned CMKs](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-owned-cmk)\.
+Service model data for deployments, deployment configuration, deployment groups, applications, and application revisions are stored in Amazon DynamoDB and encrypted at rest using an AWS owned key, owned and managed by CodeDeploy\.
+For more information, see [AWS owned keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-owned-cmk)\.

 ## Encryption in transit<a name="encryption-in-transit"></a>